Banda Islands, Indonesia

 Getting there: The islands are accessible by ferry from Tulehu Port on Ambon Island or via small planes, though schedules can be unpredictable.
 Plan for some flexibility in your itinerary.

-Best time to visit: April to November is ideal, as the weather is dry and the seas are calm, making it easier to explore the islands.
+Best time to visit: April to November is ideal, as the weather is generally drier and the seas are calmer, making it easier to explore the islands.

-Packing essentials: Bring water-proof sunscreen, a good pair of walking shoes for hikes, and your own snorkelling gear if you plan to spend a lot of time in the water.
+Packing essentials: Bring reef-safe sunscreen, a good pair of walking shoes for hikes, and your own snorkelling gear if you plan to spend a lot of time in the water.

 Why the Banda Islands Deserve a Place on Your Bucket List